ncapps/head-first-design-patterns-javascript/README.md

 5. **Abstract Factory** - Provides an interface for creating families of related or dependent objects without specifiying their concrete classes.
 6. **Singleton** - Ensures a class has only one instance, and provides a global point of access to it.
 7. **Command** - Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations
+8. **Adapter** - Converts the interface of a class into another interface the clients expect.
+Adapter lets clases work together that couldn't otherwise because of incompatible interfaces.
+9. **Facade** - Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ## Introduction to Design Patterns